Legal obligations of beekeepers

 • a beekeeper who failed to notify the presence of field signs of AFB in their hives to a department inspector

 Compensation is paid from the Honey Bee Compensation and Industry Development Fund.
-The fund is financed by beekeeper registration fees.
+The fund is financed by beekeeper registration fees and is overseen by the Apicultural Industry Advisory Committee.

 Apicultural Industry Advisory Committee